How to Integrate AI Agents with LINE Messaging API via LINE MCP Server

 Step 1: Create LINE Official Account

-Follow the same steps as in the npx method to set up your LINE Official Account and obtain the Channel Access Token and Destination User ID.
+Follow the same steps as in the npx method above.

-Step 2: Build the LINE Bot MCP Server Image
+Step 2: Build and Run the LINE MCP Server Docker Image

 docker desktop